Eagle Intern Fellowship Program

 - Recipients will be actively enrolled undergraduate students at Boston College in both the spring semester before and fall semester after their internships (Students studying abroad are considered actively enrolled).

-- Students may only submit one internship offer for consideration for the stipend during the summer of 2016.
+- Students may only submit one internship offer for consideration for the fellowship during the summer of 2016.